-Republican Club meetings are held every 3rd Wednesday at the Headquarters in WT.
+Republican Club meetings are held every 3rd Wednesday of each month.

 Washington Township is a township in Gloucester County, New Jersey, United States.
 In the 2010 United States Census, the township's population was 48,559, reflecting an increase of 1,445 (+3.1%) from the 47,114 counted in the 2000 Census, which had in turn increased by 5,154 (+12.3%) from the 41,960 counted in the 1990 Census.

 The Optional Municipal Charter Law or Faulkner Act (N.J.S.A 40:69A-1, et seq.) provides New Jersey municipalities with a variety of models of local government.

 The Faulkner Act offers FOUR BASIC PLANS:

 1) MAYOR-COUNCIL (*WASHINGTON TOWNSHIP)